 A lot of cats love to play with hair ties, batting them around the floor and throwing them into the air.
 These seemingly benign products pose a serious risk to the gastrointestinal tract of cats when ingested.

 What happens when a cat eats a hair tie?

 There are three primary risks when a cat ingests hair ties:

 Obstructions can occur anywhere along the GI tract from the esophagus, stomach, small and large intestines.
 When this happens, food cannot pass through the GI tract and out of the body.

 For the curious, click here to watch a veterinarian remove a large number of hair ties from the stomach of a cat.

 Plication of the intestines

-When a linear foreign body (foreign body that is long and thin, in this case, a hair tie or a bunch of hair ties) is ingested, one part of it can become lodged, often at the base of the tongue, the esophagus or the opening of the stomach (pylorus), which acts as an anchor.
+When a cat ingests a linear foreign body (foreign body that is long and thin, in this case, a hair tie or a bunch of hair ties), one part of it can become lodged, often at the base of the tongue, the esophagus or the opening of the stomach (pylorus), which acts as an anchor.
 The other part is propelled along the GI tract by peristalsis, which is the wave-like contraction of the GI tract to push food along until it becomes taut.
 The GI tract below the lodged tinsel will creep up the trailing part of the tinsel and become plicated (folded).

 Death to gastrointestinal tissue

 The elongated elastic cut into the bunched up intestines leading to life-threatening peritonitis (Inflammation of the membrane which lines the abdominal wall and covers the abdominal organs) or cutting off blood supply which causes the tissue to die.

 The veterinarian will perform a physical examination on the cat and obtain a medical history from you.
-During the examination, the veterinarian may be able to feel the accordion-like plicated intestines.
-Diagnostic tests will be necessary to obtain a definitive diagnosis.
+It may be possible to feel the accordion-like plicated intestines during abdominal palpation.

 - Baseline tests: Biochemical profile, complete blood count and urinalysis to evaluate the overall health of the cat and to rule out other causes of vomiting.